 Consequently, the band has a passionate fan base which is ready to lose its ship.
-The group hasn’t played in Manchester since 2012, so it’s been a manic week as drunk, delighted, and partying fans took to Manchester’s Etihad Stadium (home to Manchester City) for an uproarious sing-along of the band’s classics, plus the arrival of new singles All For One and Beautiful Thing.
+The group hasn’t played in Manchester since 2012.
+So it’s been a manic week as drunk, delighted, and partying fans took to Manchester’s Etihad Stadium (home to Manchester City).

 Squire & Reni

 Whilst singer Brown can be hit and miss (not helped by a lifelong smoking habit, but his natural charisma makes up for it), musically the band is almost unmatchable, principally due to guitarist Squire (now sporting a big beard) and drummer Reni.

 It’s taken over 25 years, but Squire seems to be now finally gaining widespread media recognition for his talent.
 As a creative force (singer, songwriter, guitarist, and artist), he’s quite staggering and his live performances have been universally acclaimed by fans and the press.

 Drummer Reni is even better.
 Boasting a natural genius which makes the vast majority of other drummers look inept, he makes a 130 minute plus set, at 52 years of age, involving some of the most physically demanding and impossibly complex drumming imaginable, look effortless.